 A policeman was balling up the last of the incident tape as Jay turned into the strengthening wind.
 The plywood kiosks groaned under its assault.
-A sign nailed to the houseboat’s side offered daily river tours, but judging by the trash in its lashings, it hadn’t sailed for some time.
+A sign nailed to the houseboat’s side offered daily river tours, but judging by the trash in its lines, it hadn’t moved for some time.

 When he looked up again, the light inside the houseboat went off.